Malachyiii/snowcast_package/README.md

         Returns a 3D numpy array in the shape of the image with bands representing the vegetation from sentinel 2 on each channel

-    '''

 ## pull_GRIDMET

 This function is intended to be used to create an LSTM style neural network.
-It pulls a data frame of the weather data from a specific geometry for given number of days before the supplied date.
-This function could easily be modified to pull in other weather data, as there are many variables available.
+It pulls a dataframe of the weather data from a specific geometry for given number of days before the supplied date.
+This function could easily be modified to pull in other weather data from GRIDMET, as there are many variables available.

 `def pull_GRIDMET(geometry, date, num_days_back = 7):`
-    '''

     Parameters